plaid/plaid-postman/README.md

 ## Introduction

 Welcome to the Postman Collections Quickstart Guide!
 This quickstart is a step-by-step guide that will get you up and running with Postman and the Plaid’s Postman [collection](https://www.getpostman.com/docs/v6/postman/collections/intro_to_collections).

+If you haven't already done so, please [download](https://www.getpostman.com/apps) the Postman app.

 We created this in order to make it as simple as possible for you to make  requests to Plaid’s API and visualize the responses in a friendly format.
 Please make sure to read all the steps.
 There aren’t many, so we promise the setup will be quick!